Skip to main content

 Limitations

 Catena-X aims to foster new forms of innovation and scaling.
 Sandboxes promise to offer much in order to enhance our network in that regard.
 Thereby, we are providing the limited option (BETA) to host and participate in Catena-X Sandboxes according to the criteria listed in Chapter Who - Roles in the Ecosystem.
-This option is currently limited until October 2024 in order to further evaluate the criteria and market feedback for our ecosystem.
+This option is currently limited until the end of 2024 in order to further evaluate the criteria and market feedback for our ecosystem.
 All feedback collected will flow into future versions of the Catena-X Operating Model.